dsestero/java/README.markdown

 ###What java affects

-The module install the OpenJDK package from the repositories and set up the alternative system for the java command.
+The module installs the OpenJDK package from the repositories or the Oracle JDK from the download archive.

+If required, the module sets up the alternative system for the java command.
-If hiera defines a value for the parameter `java::java_default_version` the alternative system link for the command java is set to manual mode according to specified version.
+This is specified by providing a hiera value for the parameter `java::java_default_version`;
+in that case, the alternative system link for the command java is set to manual mode according to specified version.
 Otherwise it is left as it is.

 In case java 8 installation is required on Ubuntu 12.04 or Ubuntu 14.04 the repository `ppa:openjdk-r/ppa` is added.

+The module provides a jce_policy_6 class to be used to override two libraries in the standard java distribution.
+Due to import control restrictions, the version of JCE policy files that are bundled in the JDK(TM) 6 environment allow "strong" but limited cryptography to be used.
+This override provides "unlimited strength" policy files which contain no restrictions on cryptographic strengths.
+Notice that at the moment this class supports only openjdk-6 on Debian/Ubuntu systems.

 ###Setup Requirements

-The module has no special requirements.
+The module requires the following modules:

+* puppetlabs/apt

+    to manage apt repositories

+* dsestero/download_uncompress

+    to provide the basic capability to download and unzip Oracle Java distributions

 ###Beginning with java

-The module provides three classes to install Java OpenJDK 6, 7 and 8 respectively.
+The module provides different classes to install Java OpenJDK 6, 7, 8 and 9; furthermore, it is possible to install Oracle JDK 7 and 8.
 This is done, for example, by declarations as the following:

 ```
 include java_7